Food Storage: The Prepper’s Three Layer Plan

 For example, Selco wrote an article a while back about layers when it came to bugging out.
 Basically, you need a layer close to you (as in on your person), a layer for more intense situations within easy reach, and another one someplace in your bag.

-The same is true with food.
 Every prepared family should have multiple layers in their food storage.
 Let’s take a look at the three layers of food storage.
 (Don’t forget to take your family’s dietary restrictions into account when building your supply.)

 - Layer 1: Stuff with a shorter expiration date that you’d use if you can’t get to the store for a few weeks